Charm development best practices

 A good rule of thumb when testing your documentation is to ask yourself whether it provides a means for “guaranteed getting started”.
 You only get one chance at a first impression, so your quick start should be rock solid.

-The front page of your documentation should not carry information about how to build, test or deploy the charm from the local filesystem: put this information in separate docs specific to the development of and contribution to your charm.
+The front page of your documentation should not carry information about how to build, test or deploy the charm from the local filesystem: put this information in other documentation pages specific to the development of and contribution to your charm.
 This information can live as part of your Charm Documentation, or in the version control repository for your charm (example).

 Custom events

 Charms should never define custom events themselves.
 They have no need for emitting events (custom or otherwise) for their own consumption, and as they lack consumers, they don’t need to emit any for others to consume either.
-Instead, this should be done in a library.
+Instead, custom events should only be defined in a library.

 Backward compatibility